regou/justore/README.md

 ### Why change event not fired?
-You read the JavaScript Mutable objects (Array , Object),and change them without clone.
+You may read the JavaScript Mutable objects (Array , Object),and change them directly without cloning.
 Clone before mutate it Or try these:

 - Trigger events by your self.  `store.trigger(key)`